nellshamrell/Dev4Ops4Dev/002_apache.md

 Now our test passes!

-Let's add one more test.
+Let's add another test for another expectation of our Chef recipe.
 Anytime Chef runs on our machine, we want to make sure that apache2 is setup to start anytime the machine boots.

 Open up your test file: